jeremy-block/ProvMetrics/readme.md

 Clone the repository to your local machine using the command `git clone https://github.com/your_username/Investigation-Analysis-Metrics.git`
 Navigate to the project directory using the command `cd ProvMetrics`

-Install the required dependencies by running the command
+Before running any other scripts, Install the required dependencies by running the command

 ```sh